-Arlington, Texas, is upping its game so fast it’s not even fair to limit this list to just seven suggestions.
-This not-so-little patch between Dallas and Forth Worth has done an about-face in the past few decades, no longer playing shadow games with its two big siblings.
-Even we locals can barely keep up.
+Arlington, Texas, is upping its game so fast even we locals can barely keep up.
+This not-so-little patch between Dallas and Fort Worth has done an about-face in the past few decades, no longer playing shadow games with its two big siblings.
+No need to hit the big cities — everything is right here.

 1. Scoping out the Urban Union District

 Right now, as we speak, a string of huge former auto shops are being reimagined as Arlington’s newest downtown destination: the Urban Union District.
 The businesses that have moved into the area, like Sugar Bee Sweets Bakery, Legal Draft Beer Co., and 4 Kahunas Tiki Lounge, are all keeping this in mind, and the “repurposed” look is definitely a theme.
 Who knew used car lots could be so good for craft beer, music, and tacos?

 Be sure to visit when the monthly Urban Traders Market is happening, bringing together all kinds of uber-talented local artisans selling whatever they make by hand: clothing, jewelry, home decor, upcycled furniture, stationery, pet gear, leather goods…the whole shebang.
 Right now it’s all anchored by Legal Draft Beer Co., but Urban Union will ultimately be a three-phase, 100,000-square-foot district of restaurants, shops, and breweries, perhaps the hippest place in an increasingly hip city.

 2. Hiking River Legacy (for the elusive hissing mushroom)